john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

 ## Variables

 Variables are where we hold the meat of the data in our NetCDF files.
 Variables have names, data types, and exist along the dimensions we described earlier.
-As the name suggests, we can keep adding data along an unlimited dimension will just grow the dimension of the file in that direction.
+As the name suggests, adding data along an unlimited dimension will just grow the dimension of the file in that direction.

     >>> temp = root.createVariable("temp", "f4", ("time","layer","lat","lon"))
     >>> rh = root.createVariable("rh", "f", ("time","layer","lat","lon"), least_significant_digit=3)